 Grammarly is an AI writing assistant that checks your grammar, spelling, punctuation, style, tone, and clarity in real time.
 It works as a browser extension, a desktop app for Windows and Mac, a Microsoft Office plugin, and a mobile keyboard.

-The key thing that separates it from your built-in spell checker: it understands context.
-It catches subject-verb agreement errors, comma splices, dangling modifiers, and tonal inconsistencies that a basic spell checker ignores entirely.
+The key difference from your built-in spell checker: Grammarly understands context.
+It catches subject-verb agreement errors, comma splices, dangling modifiers, and tonal inconsistencies that basic spell check ignores entirely.

 Over 30 million people use it.
-It works inside Gmail, Google Docs, WordPress, LinkedIn, Twitter, Outlook, Slack, and most text fields you encounter in a browser.
+It works inside Gmail, Google Docs, WordPress, LinkedIn, Twitter/X, Outlook, Slack, and most text fields you encounter in a browser.

 What You Get with Grammarly Free